 About Asha Dornfest

-I live in Portland, Oregon with my husband, Rael, our two kids “Luke,” 15, and “Mimi,” 12, and our dog, Teddy. (“Luke” and “Mimi” are my kids’ Internet names.
+I live in Portland, Oregon with my husband, Rael, our two kids “Luke,” 15, and “Mimi,” 11, and our dog, Teddy. (“Luke” and “Mimi” are my kids’ Internet names.
 When future employers and love interests Google their names, I want the results to be stuff they’ve created, not me.
-Teddy, however, awaits his 15 minutes of Internet fame.)
+Teddy, however, is ready for his 15 minutes of Internet fame.)

-I’ve been a writer for many years.
+I’ve been a writer for 20 years.
 Before Parent Hacks (before parenting!)
 I wrote books and articles about Web publishing.
 Becoming a parent changed everything (as it usually does).

 After my son was born, I began to write about motherhood.
 My writing often circled the theme of “this is not how it sounded in the parenting books.”
 I created Parent Hacks as a way to connect with other parents and, ultimately, to find out if anyone else felt as surprised by parenting as I did.
 The answer was (and continues to be) a resounding YES.